 What the hell is “37 C.F.R.
 201.1(c)(1)?”
 It refers to a section of the Code of Federal Regulations.
 Don’t worry.
 We hunted the section down for you.
 You can view it here.
 We aren’t listing the address here because you never know when it might change in the future, and we refuse to read the Code of Federal Regulations every week to check for updates!
 Frankly, we’d rather read the tax code.

 Okay, so let’s apply the standard to a real-world scenario.
 You are a female programmer who runs a site with a forum.
 99 percent of forum participants are well-adjusted human beings.
 As any forum owner can tell you, there is another one percent that probably could use some nap time in Guantanamo.
 The Copyright Office either doesn’t understand this concept or simply can’t be bothered to give a damn, so you are forced to list your home address on both the forum and online database of agents maintained by the Copyright Office.
 Now imagine one of your “one percenters” gets into a dispute with another person on the forum, pops onto the DMCA Policy page, and decides to travel to the business address to complain.

 Not only does this person now know where you live, but it is highly unlikely this person will be keeping the information to themselves.
-To understand the full scope of potential harassment this scenario could lead to, read this overview of what happen to a female gamer.
+To understand the full scope of potential harassment this scenario could lead to, read this overview of what happened to a female gamer.